Ha-rshitha1/Banking_Application/README.md

 **BANKING APPLICATION**

-**Overview:**
-The Banking Application is a Python-based system that allows users to register, login, and perform various banking operations such as checking account balance, transferring funds, adding beneficiaries, and managing cards.
+**Overview:** - *The Banking Application is a Python-based system that allows users to register, login, and perform various banking operations such as checking account balance, transferring funds, adding beneficiaries, and managing cards.*

 **Features:**
 - **Registration:** Users can register by providing basic details like username, address, Aadhar number, and mobile number.